mescario/M_E_Getting_and_cleaning_data_project/README.md

 # M_E_Getting_and_cleaning_data_project

-This is the solution of the Getting and Cleaning Data course from Coursera
+This is the solution from Coursera Getting and Cleaning Data course.